omaralbeik/UserDefaultsStore/README.md

 # tl;dr
-You love Swift's `Codable` protocol and use it everywhere, here is an easy and very light way to store - reasonable amount 😅 - of Codable objects, in a couple lines of code
+You love Swift's `Codable` protocol and use it everywhere, who doesn't!
+Here is an easy and very light way to store and retrive -**reasonable amount 😅**- of `Codable` objects, in a couple lines of code!

 ## Installation